 Securing and Protecting Information Management Systems

-We remain concerned about the Department’s ability to safeguard its data and information systems.
-While the Department is implementing a new IT governance model, we continue to report deficiencies in its efforts and ability to identify vulnerabilities, to protect information systems and data, and to recover from security incidents.
-The most recent deficiencies we identified were in four of the five information security functional areas as defined by the National Institute of Standards and Technology Cybersecurity Framework.
-These deficiencies continue to hinder the Department from identifying security weaknesses; protecting its systems and data; and detecting, responding to, and recovering from incidents.
-For example, DOL has not:
+Securing the Department’s information systems remains a concern as we continue to identify recurring deficiencies in the Department’s efforts to manage and implement security controls within identity and configuration management.
+In addition, we determined the Department has not adequately implemented the technology tools required to manage and monitor IT security.
+Recurring deficiencies were identified in four of the five information security functional areas (as defined by the National Institute of Standards and Technology Cybersecurity Framework) and occurred in the performance of security control assessments, account management controls, configuration management, and maintenance of system security plans.
+These deficiencies continue to hinder the Department in identifying security weaknesses; protecting its systems and data; and detecting, responding to, and recovering from incidents.

-Improving the Job Corps’ Procurement Process
+Improving Job Corps’ Procurement Process